 Case study: Cowboy

-How Cowboy used an unusual PR strategy to announce 2 fundraising rounds in 6 months.
+How Cowboy used an unusual PR strategy to announce 2 funding rounds in 6 months

 That is two rounds of funding almost exactly six months apart.
 Talk about impressive.